Strategic competitive decisions on complex systems

 The goal of this project is to develop novel solutions and insights to real-world strategic and adversarial games, where players in multiple teams have coupled decision cycles leading to complex dynamical behaviour.
 The model-based approach of the project nicely complements popular model-free reinforcement learning methods and will make use of dynamical system, optimisation, and game theories in addition to modern computational tools from machine and deep learning in order to address fundamental research questions.

 The interested student should have a solid science or engineering background, with an interest in complex systems, optimisation, and game theory.
 The student should have an Australian citizenship.
-In partnership with Defence Science and Technology (DST) Group, the project offers a top-up scholarship, and possible future internship and employment opportunities.
+In partnership with Defence Science and Technology (DST) Group, the project offers a generous top-up scholarship, and possible future internship and employment opportunities.